2BAB/ScratchPaper/README.md

 ## Compatible

 ScratchPaper is only supported & tested on LATEST ONE Minor versions of Android Gradle Plugin.
+Since `2.5.4`, the publish repository has been shifted from Jcenter to **Maven Central**.

 AGP Version|Latest Support Version
 -----------|-----------------